University School of Croatian Language and Culture: June 24 - July 19, 2024

 The academic programme includes 120 hours of school instruction and field classes (each school hour lasts 45 minutes).

 5 hours a day (Monday to Friday)

 120 hours (including examinations) over 4 weeks

 Compulsory instruction - Students have five hours of compulsory language instruction each day, five days a week – Monday to Friday.
 Language instruction consists of specific grammar classes and proofreading classes in which one learns and practices grammar, expands their vocabulary, develops communication skills; and classes that are focused on specific language skills: reading, writing, listening and speaking.

-Outdoor instruction is an integral part the instruction with field trips organised to the Hrvatsko Zagorje region and Plitvice Lakes National Park.
+Outdoor instruction is an integral part the instruction with field trips organised to Hrvatsko Zagorje region and Plitvice Lakes National Park.